ColinFendrick/node-notes/notes.md

 Since the code is wrapped in a function that is given these things as function parameters this works through node.

+`Exports` and `module.exports` both point to the same memory...
+...but when we set `exports` equal to a different value, it now points to different memory

+Require returns `module.exports` though.
+So we should mutate the object rather than replace the object.